-Ever thought about taking a family vacation?
-I’m not talking about the typical family of 4 kind, but one that includes your WHOLE family??
-I just did it with 30 other family members!
+Are you thinking about taking a BIG family vacation to Turks & Caicos?
+I’m not talking about the garden variety family of 4 kind of vacation, but one that includes your WHOLE extended (or at least most of them) family??

 So, for a week (Yes!
-7 whole days), the 31 of us descended upon the Beaches Resort in Turks and Caicos, with its stretches of sandy beaches and beautiful turquoise waters, and…we had a blast!
+7 whole days), 31 of us descended upon the Beaches Resort in Turks and Caicos.
+We not only lived to tell about it but we had a blast!

 1 – Logistics